nus-cs2103-AY2021S2/ip/docs/README.md

 ```

 ### Add Event task - `event`
-Format: `event DESCRIPTION ; DATETIME ; PRIORITY`
+Format: `event DESCRIPTION ; PRIORITY ; DATETIME`

-Key this command in along with task description, event datetime and priority number to cause Meme Man to add a Event task.
+Key this command in along with task description, priority number and event datetime to cause Meme Man to add an Event task.
 Event date must be in this format: {YYYY-MM-DD}T{HH:MM:SS} in 24 hour clock.
 Everytime a task is added, the new total number of tasks is displayed.

 Example of usage:

-`event Attend CS2101 class ; 2021-01-14T10:10:10 ; 2`
+`event Attend CS2101 class ; 2 ; 2021-01-14T10:10:10`

 Expected Outcome: